Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Introduction

-To each H\"older Gibbs probability $\mu$, one can associate a unique H\"older continuous function $\log J: \Omega=\{1,2...,d\}^\mathbb{N}\to \mathbb{R}$ (see \cite{PP}).
-We call $J$ the \emph{Jacobian} of $\mu$.
-All Jacobian functions considered here are of H\"older class while all measures are ergodic when $\log (J)$ is in the H\"older class.
-The Shannon-Kolmogorov entropy of such $\mu$ is given by the formula $h(\mu)= - \int \log J\, d \mu.$ Two {\bf different} H\"older Gibbs probabilities are {\bf singular} with respect to each other (see \cite{PP}).
-We point out that, in most of the cases in the classical setting of Hypotheses tests, the researchers consider families of probabilities which are {\bf absolutely continuous} with respect to each other.
-The set of H\"older Gibbs probabilities is dense in the set of invariant probabilities (see, for instance, \cite{L2}).
+Two different H\"older Gibbs probabilities are singular to each other (see \cite{PP} or appendix 7.3 in \cite{L3}).
+We point out that, in most of the cases in the classical Hypotheses tests setting, it is considered families of probabilities which are {\bf absolutely continuous} with respect to each other.
+The set of H\"older Gibbs probabilities is dense (in the weak$*$ topology) in the set of shift invariant probabilities (see, for instance, \cite{L2}).
+Therefore, we are considering here a larger class of possible pairs.
+It is the information of the Jacobians that allows us to compare two probabilities which are singular with respect to each other.

 Here we will just consider probabilities $\mu$ on $\Omega$ of H\"older Gibbs type.
 The associated stochastic process $\{X_n\}_{n \in \N}$, taking values on $\{1,2,\cdots,d\}$, is described by

 where $\overline{a_{0},a_2,\cdots,a_n}\subset \Omega$ is a general cylinder set.